Creating a successful restaurant business plan: a step-by-step guide

 Personnel management

-Along with raw materials, wages will be your main expense.
+Along with raw materials, salaries will be your main expense item.

 A healthy ratio is to devote around 25-35% of your sales to staff costs.
 But don't forget that service is crucial to the success of your restaurant.